Friends, Now

 They clearly do not understand us.

 This next round will also be the last one for sure.
 And after that?
 Only time will tell.
 No one knows what will happen.
-All I know is that without this treatment you might not be here now.
+All I know is that without this treatment, you might not be here now.
 As hard as it is for you to go through this, it seems to be helping.
-It is hard for you to believe that though, as we drive up to the clinic this early in the morning.
-You have to still get through this week’s treatment before we get to the last round next month.
-You will make it to the last one though.
+It is hard for you to believe that, though, as we drive up to the clinic this early in the morning.
+You still have to get through this week’s treatment before we get to the last round next month.
+You will make it to the last one, though.
 I was not always sure of that.

 Getting older . . .

 I will be the first to admit this.
 I am getting old.
 I see it and feel it every day.
-This is not so bad really.
+This is not so bad, really.
 I know it is inevitable and irreversible.
 I appear older than I actually am chronologically.
 Thinking back, this has always been the case.
 My voice deepened earlier than most other boys.
 I grew a beard earlier than most in my class.
 Appearing older than my age actually had some advantages back then.

-Now, nearing 60, my one time red beard is close to white: OK, it is white.
+Now, nearing 60, my one-time red beard is close to white: OK, it is white.
 I still look older than I am and older than I feel most of the time.
 (But I have to admit that I am starting to feel as old as I look.)

 This was traumatic at first.
 Sure, I must be close to their senior discount criteria, and I know I have always looked older than I am.
 But do I look that old?
-My inner youth screams in agony.
+My inner youth screamed in agony.

 Earliest Memories